Digging into Data: Global Currents

 What can you learn from the visual features of a page?

 This is the question that lies at the centre of our digging into data project, the awards for which were announced yesterday.
 A vast amount of our textual heritage has so far been resistant to large-scale data analysis, whether it is non-western scripts or early- or pre-print documents.
-These are works that don’t lend themselves well to current OCR technology and thus to the usual approaches of data and text mining.
+These are works that don’t lend themselves well to current OCR technology and thus to the usual approaches of data and text mining – which makes data preparation and analysis an extremely long and drawn out process.

 Partnering with Mohamed Cheriet at the Synchromedia Lab at the École de technologie supérieure in Montreal and Lambert Schomaker of the Artificial Intelligence Lab at Groningen University in the Netherlands, we will be applying new image-processing techniques to better understand the relations between pages at the visual level.
 Rather than OCR a text and compare the relations between words, we want to know how it is that pages correlate with one another through their visual features.
 How much semantic information is contained in the visual dimensions of a page and what other kinds of information is encoded there — whether it be indeces of scribal communities or perhaps styles of ornamentation that marked different periods or cultures?
 Although we think of texts as things that we read, texts are first and foremost visual objects.
 Our goal is thus to account for new kinds of texts and new kinds of textual information that have so far been missing from the big data turn.